Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Results

 \section{Results}

-The analytical expression of the Helmholtz free energy allows us to obtain predictions for various magnetic and thermodynamic properties of the system.
+The analytical expression of the Helmholtz free energy allows us to obtain predictions for the various magnetic and thermodynamic properties of the system.
 So, the scalar magnetization is defined by

-where $\Delta F$ can be found from (\ref{dF_log_par}) for parallel configuration and (\ref{dF_log_perp}) for perpendicular configuration.
-The second term takes into account the interparticle dipole-dipole interactions in model system.
-Three systems were considered: with $\lambda_e =0.1$, 0.3, and 0.5.
-The Langevin susceptibilities for these systems are equal to $\chi_L=0.42$, 1.26, and 2.1 respectively.
-In Fig. \ref{fig:mag_mc} theoretical static magnetization curves are compared with MC simulation data.
-For $\sigma = 0$ (black curves), the theoretical predictions for both parallel and perpendicular configurations are coincident with each other, that was expected.
-In this case it should be noted the excellent agreement of the new theory (solid lines) with the simulation data for all considered systems, whereas the ideal approximation (dashed lines) works quite good only for system with a weak interactions ($\lambda_e = 0.1$).
+where $\Delta F$ can be found in (\ref{dF_log_par}) for the parallel configuration and (\ref{dF_log_perp}) for the perpendicular configuration.
+The second term takes into account the interparticle dipole-dipole interactions in the model system.
+Three systems were considered: $\lambda_e =0.1$, 0.3 and 0.5.
+The Langevin susceptibilities for these systems are equal to $\chi_L=0.42$, 1.26 and 2.1, respectively.
+In Fig. \ref{fig:mag_mc}, the theoretical static magnetization curves are compared with the MC simulation data.
+For $\sigma = 0$ (black curves), the theoretical predictions for both the parallel and perpendicular configurations coincide with each other, as was expected.
+In this case, the excellent agreement of the new theory (solid lines) with the simulation data for all considered systems should be noted, whereas the ideal approximation (dashed lines) works well only for a system with a weak interactions ($\lambda_e = 0.1$).
 The same can be said about the perpendicular configuration with $\sigma = 5$ (blue curves).
-The magnetization of the parallel configuration with $\sigma=5$ increases rapidly with increasing of the magnetic field intensity, and the dipole-dipole interaction effect is more pronounced in this case.
-However for $\sigma = 5$ and $\lambda_e=0.5$ small deviation between new theoretical formula (\ref{mag}) and simulation data is observed in the range of magnetic field $1 \leqslant \alpha \leqslant2$.
+The magnetization of the parallel configuration with $\sigma=5$ increases rapidly as the magnetic field intensity increases, and the dipole-dipole interaction effect is more pronounced in this case.
+However, for $\sigma = 5$ and $\lambda_e=0.5$, a small deviation between the new theoretical formula (\ref{mag}) and the simulation data is observed in the range of magnetic field $1 \leq \alpha \leq 2$.